Behnam-sn/Castle-Docusaurus/docs/algorithms/problem-solving-techniques/recursion.md

 Meaning the solution to one does not depend on the solution to another.

 For example,
-Problems like Merge Sort and Quick Sort are quintessential divide-and-conquer problems,
+Problems like Merge Sort and Quick Sort are classic divide-and-conquer problems,
 Where you continually divide the array into smaller pieces until you reach a trivially solvable size.

 Binary Search is another example of a divide-and-conquer problem,